wiebez2/wiebez2.github.io/README.md

  - Access to command line.

  ## Instructions
-These instructions show you the process to hosting you own site on GitHub.
+These instructions show you the process to host your own site on GitHub.
 GitHub's own instruction list can be found [here](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages).

 ### 1. Make a Repository